faspar/faspar/README.md

 # Hi there 👋

 ![TOMI A  (1640 × 624 px) (1640 × 524 px)](https://github.com/faspar/faspar/assets/129106568/d7fbf92f-a5a6-4ad0-9151-757d1556d399)

-I am a detail-oriented and analytical thinker with superior consultative skills, **specializing in transforming data into meaningful insights to achieve complex business objectives**.
-With over 10 years of experience as a managing director, I have honed my analytical and problem-solving abilities, extracting valuable insights from diverse data sets in financial, market research, and operational analysis.
-Additionally, my background in business consulting has equipped me with expertise in research, negotiation, and cost-benefit analysis.
-Graduating at the top of my class in a HyperionDev Data Science Bootcamp, I have acquired a **strong foundation in Python, Data Analysis, Data Modeling, Machine Learning, and Data Analytics**.
-With a focus on delivering data-driven strategies, I am well-equipped to drive successful outcomes for organizations.
+I am a meticulous and analytical Python developer with a strong focus on leveraging data to drive valuable insights.
+Through my recent experience in consultancy roles, I have **successfully collaborated with product and engineering teams** to enhance software application experiences.

+My enthusiasm for data analysis stems from my scientific background, which equips me with the expertise to evaluate, measure, and test data quality and effectiveness.
+Graduating at the top of my class in the HyperionDev Data Science Bootcamp has further solidified my proficiency in **Python, Machine Learning, and Data Analytics.**
+I can develop efficient and scalable solutions, leveraging data to solve problems and optimize processes.
+I am dedicated to utilizing my **skills and knowledge to create impactful software applications** and contribute to the growth and success of organizations.

 ## Tech Stack
 - Anaconda